 Development

-- Focus of the Ministry f DoNER and NEC should be on investment in mega-projects which will make big difference to the development of the region.
+- The focus of the Ministry of DoNER and NEC should be on investment in mega-projects which will make a big difference to the development of the region.

-- Pragmatic land use policy should be formulated for attracting industries in the region.
-Micro, small and medium enterprises should be encouraged.
+- A pragmatic land use policy should be formulated to attract industries in the region.
+Micro, small, and medium enterprises should be encouraged.

 - Local tourism should be promoted.
 Tourists residing in the eight North Eastern states should be encouraged to travel within the region.

-- The North east should become a single economic unit without disturbing the political boundaries of the states.
+- The North East should become a single economic unit without disturbing the political boundaries of the states.
 No internal traffic barriers in the region.
-Exclusive five year plan for the North east focusing on development of infrastructure.
+Exclusive five-year plan for the Northeast focusing on the development of infrastructure.

 Look East Policy

-- Greater awareness about the Look East Policy and its benefits to the North East should be generated among he policymakers and the intelligentsia of the region.
+- Greater awareness about the Look East Policy and its benefits to the North East should be generated among the policymakers and the intelligentsia of the region.

 - The North East region must be included in the India-ASEAN Vision for trade and cooperation.
-Development Plan for the North East should factor India-ASEAN strategic cooperation.
+The Development Plan for the North East should factor in India-ASEAN strategic cooperation.

-- Integrated and bottoms up approaches are required for integration of the North east in the Look East Policy.
+- Integrated and bottoms-up approaches are required for the integration of the Northeast in the Look East Policy.
 The North East should formulate plans as to how it can engage with the ASEAN.
 Better coordination of efforts by all the Northeastern states should be ensured.

-- Visa offices of Bangladesh and Myanmar should be located in the North East.
+- Visa offices in Bangladesh and Myanmar should be located in the North East.

-- Centres/Departments for the studies of neighbouring countries like Myanmar, Bangladesh, Tibet, Bhutan and Nepal in Universities should be set up in universities to understand India’s neighbours better.
+- Centers/Departments for the studies of neighboring countries like Myanmar, Bangladesh, Tibet, Bhutan, and Nepal in Universities should be set up in universities to understand Indiaโs neighbors better.

 Border issues

-- Special economic zones along India-Bangladesh border, especially in Meghalaya and Assam should be set up.
+- Special economic zones along the India-Bangladesh border, especially in Meghalaya and Assam should be set up.

 - States should focus more on the development and security of the border areas.

-- Matching infrastructure and military capability should be build to ensure peace and enable negotiations from a position of strength.
+- Matching infrastructure and military capability should be built to ensure peace and enable negotiations from a position of strength.

 Sir